ChidcGithub/Debugger/README.md

 # Debugger

+> [!TIP] This project is fully written by DeepSeek for test purposes.

 A real-time Android `logcat` viewer built with **Kotlin + Jetpack Compose** (frontend) and **Rust** (backend engine), communicating via **JNI**.

 ## Architecture